Mom And Daughter Gang Up On Man For Demanding His Daughter Pay For Her Own Auto Repair

 Building Emotional Resilience

-Dr. Angela Duckworth, a leading researcher on grit and resilience, points out that financial independence is closely linked to emotional growth.
-She notes that when kids learn to manage their own finances, they also build resilience through overcoming challenges.
+Financial independence is closely linked to emotional growth.
+When kids learn to manage their own finances, they also build resilience through overcoming challenges.

 This growth is crucial, as it prepares them for the inevitable ups and downs of adult life.
-Duckworth encourages parents to support their children's efforts to face financial challenges, reinforcing the idea that struggle can lead to growth and success.
+Parents should support their children's efforts to face financial challenges, reinforcing the idea that struggle can lead to growth and success.

 This Redditor advices the OP to find a good mechanic and use the parts instead